ctoxley/java-huffman-coding/README.md

 ### Exploring Huffman coding in Java

-An simplistic example and work in progress of Huffman coding.
+A simplistic example and work in progress of Huffman coding.